oksanaokhten/recipe-journal/README.md

         - Two colours used for the site- primary colour is teal, secondary is dark-orange.

     * **Typography**
         - The Lato and Architects Daughter fonts were used at website with Sans Serif and cursive as the fallback fonts accordingly, in case chosen fonds are not imported correctly.
-The Lato is the main font, Architects Daughter was used for the headingHero image text.
+The Lato is the main font, Architects Daughter was used for Hero image text.
 Both of chosen fonts look attractive and easy to read.
     * **Imagery**
         - The large warm background image is designed to catch the user's eye.